 Thermochromism

-As the temperature of the contents starts to normalize to room temperature, the original color gradually returns.
-In such products, these color alterations are the goal for the desired effect.
+As the temperature of the contents starts to normalize to room temperature, the original colour gradually returns.
+In such products, these colour alterations are the goal for the desired effect.
 In others, thermochromism is a consequence to avoid, making consistency the key to preventing it.

-It's important not to confuse thermochromism with thermal degradation, an irreversible color change arising from extreme temperatures that can impact long-term color stability.
+It's important not to confuse thermochromism with thermal degradation, an irreversible colour change arising from extreme temperatures that can impact long-term colour stability.

 Environmental Instability and Material State Changes

-Measuring the color of hot liquids poses similar issues.
+Measuring the colour of hot liquids poses similar issues.
 As temperatures rise in these samples, bubbles and vapor often form that cause light to scatter differently, influencing appearance.

 Additionally, temperature fluctuations can create secondary effects, such as the formation of condensation on sample surfaces.
 This excess humidity demands well-defined surface preparation protocols to ensure accurate readings.